-- A suggested timetable of learning activities, covering the 7 areas of learning in the Foundation Stage. - videos of the teaching staff giving a pre-recorded phonic sessions. - The new 'text of the week' will be available at the beginning of each week in a prerecorded video made by the teacher. - Google Meet sessions during the week. - Reading book swap will be available weekly
+- A suggested timetable of learning activities, covering the 7 areas of learning in the Foundation Stage. - videos of the teaching staff giving a pre-recorded phonic sessions. - The new 'text of the week' will be available at the beginning of each week in a pre-recorded video.

-Years 1 to 6: All pupils have active Google accounts, enabling them to log into Google Classroom and access the appropriate classroom.
+Year 1- 6: All pupils have active Google accounts, enabling them to log into Google Classroom and access the appropriate classroom.
 The teaching and learning will include a mixture of the following:-